jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 (3) The revision by the applicant or registered exchange of the proposed market rules or change during the approval period in response to comments by the FMA, and the resubmittal of the revised proposed market rules or change, does not result in the commencement of a new approval period under this section.
 (4) A notice under this section—
-  (a) must identify the market rules, change, or changes to which it relates, but need not incorporate them; and (b) is a regulation for the purposes of the Regulations (Disallowance) Act 1989 (but not for the purposes of the Acts and Regulations Publication Act 1989); and
-  (c) must, as soon as practicable after it is given, be—
+  (a) must identify the market rules, change, or changes to which it relates, but need not incorporate them; and (b) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012; and (ba) must be presented to the House of Representatives under section 41 of that Act; and (c) must, as soon as practicable after it is given, be—
     (i) published on an Internet site maintained by or on behalf of the FMA; and (ii) notified in the Gazette.